ClusterMark: Towards Robust Watermarking for Autoregressive Image Generators with Visual Token Clustering: Evaluation

-\paragraph{Effect of \CC.} Using the \textit{\cc} (\textit{+~\ccshort}) boosts robustness to several image perturbations for all studied models, beating all baselines.
-The effect is most pronounced for salt-and-pepper noise, color jitter, and blurring, which are also the most destructive transformations for our training-free variants.
-For example, the \ccshort successfully learned to undo salt-and-pepper noise, yielding near-perfect watermark detection, up from 14-52\% TPR@1\%FPR when only using clusters (k=64).
+\paragraph{Effect of token or cluster classifier.} Using the \textit{Token Classifier} or \textit{\CC} boosts robustness to several image perturbations for all studied models, outperforming all baselines.
+The effect is most pronounced for salt-and-pepper noise, color jitter, and blurring, which are also the most destructive transformations for the training-free variants.
+For example, the \cc successfully learned to undo salt-and-pepper noise, yielding near-perfect watermark detection---a clear increase from \mbox{9.3--54.3\%} TPR@1\%FPR when using only clusters ($k=64$).

-\paragraph{Comparison to baselines.} Results indicate that our best method beats all baselines, including the concurrent IndexMark, by a large margin across all models on all pertrubations except for Blur, which is especially vulnerable at lower resolutions.
+\paragraph{Comparison to baselines.} The results show that our best method outperforms all baselines, including the concurrently developed in-generation AR watermarks IndexMark~\cite{tong2025training} and WMAR~\cite{jovanovic2025watermarking}, by a large margin across all tested models on almost all perturbations.
+The exception is Gaussian Blur, where RivaGAN achieves slightly higher robustness.
+Comparing the FID shows that our methods achieve generator quality close to unwatermarked generation, unlike WMAR, which achieves worse FID in our evaluation using its code and pretrained models.
+We also compute CLIP scores and see no significant degradation in text conditioning performance compared to the non-watermarked case.
+All CLIP scores are in the 29--31 range and are reported in Section~\ref{sec:supp:additional_results} in the Supp.
+Material.

-\paragraph{Verification Runtime.} Table~\ref{tab:results:runtime} shows the runtime of the methods evaluated in this work.
-Time is measured by running watermark verification on single-example batches for 1.000 images.
-For the baselines, we use a commonly used implementation for post-hoc watermarks and enable GPU-acceleration for RivaGAN.\footnote{ \url{https://github.com/ShieldMnt/invisible-watermark}} The results indicate that token-based watermarks for AR models, such as ours, can be as fast as simple DWT-DCT watermarking (10-25 milliseconds).
-This is in stark contrast to recently proposed in-generation watermarking methods for diffusion models (e.g., Tree-Ring~\cite{Wen2023TreeRing}), which in addition to encoding the image to latent space also require full inversion of the diffusion process, incurring roughly the same time and energy overhead for verification as for generation.
-Note that we expect other red-green watermarking schemes to show similarly fast verification when efficiently implemented.
+\paragraph{Runtime.} Table~\ref{tab:results:runtime} shows the \textbf{verification runtime} of the methods evaluated in this work.
+Time is measured by running watermark verification on single-example batches for 1,000 images.
+For the baselines, we use a commonly used implementation for DWT-DCT-SVD and RivaGAN\footnote{ \url{https://github.com/ShieldMnt/invisible-watermark}} as well as the official implementations of TrustMark\footnote{ \url{https://github.com/adobe/trustmark}} and SSL\footnote{ \url{https://github.com/facebookresearch/ssl_watermarking}}, all with GPU acceleration enabled.
+The results indicate that the verification of token-based watermarks for AR models is as lightweight as for DWT-DCT-SVD (10-25 milliseconds).
+This is in stark contrast to recently proposed in-generation watermarking methods for diffusion models (e.g., Tree-Ring~\cite{Wen2023TreeRing}), which in addition to encoding the image to latent space also require full inversion of the diffusion process, resulting in roughly the same overhead for verification as for generation.
+For IndexMark and WMAR, we observe verification times similar to those of our method.
+For example, WMAR deployed with RAR-XL takes ${\sim}10$ ms (after filling their green lookup table cache), while IndexMark takes $15$ ms (GPT-B) and $30$ ms (GPT-L).